mrrogers16/Winnow/README.md

 ## Recommended order on a new machine

 1. **Windows Update, then GPU/chipset drivers, then vendor firmware.** Do this *first*.
-Driver installers re-add components â€” an NVIDIA update will happily reinstall its telemetry client over the top of your work.
+Driver installers re-add components — an NVIDIA update will happily reinstall its telemetry client over the top of your work.
-2. `Invoke-WinnowScan` â€” baseline.
+2. `Invoke-WinnowScan` — baseline.
-3. `Invoke-WinnowApply <profiles>` â€” dry run, read it.
+3. `Invoke-WinnowApply <profiles>` — dry run, read it.
 4. `-Apply`, reboot.
 5. `Invoke-WinnowScan` again and diff.
 Some listeners only clear after a restart.